leandrobraga/testing-course-golang/primenumber/README.md

 ## Description

-This project is a web api wich check whether a number is a prime number or not.
+This project check whether number is a prime number or not.